johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/ComponentsStarterKit.md

 Often there are other elements in the header/footer and they can be added by manipulating these files.
 As you add more components, remember the header and footer are components that all pages will use, so the data for them should be stored at site level.
-This can be done via specifying `nodeCollect="site"`.
+This can be done via specifying `nodeCollection="site"`.

 e.g.
 ```